sjmudd/mysql-rpm-builder/README.md

   `/data/config/<version>/SPECS` directories as these will automatically be added after installing the `src.rpm`.

+## Warning on differences between different equivalent OS versions.

+I tend to use CentOS as the Linux flavour of interest.
+This is the unlicensed, fully GPL version of RedHat Enterprise Linux.
+There are other similar flavours which were released after the unexpected termination of CentOS 8 and its replacement with CentOS 8 Stream.
+The intention of all these repos is to be equivalent, but in fact there are some differences and what may work on one OS may not work on the others at least without some minimal changes.

+I have seen some differences between OL8 and CentOS 8 Stream with the names of additional repos used and it looks like CentOS 9 may have other differences with its _brothers_.
+Most of this is easy to fix, but none of it is explicit, requiring you to make unexpected changes prior to being able to rebuild MySQL rpms.

+## TODO

-**FIXME**: I should probably provide a mechanism for patching the mysql.spec file rather than replacing it completely as usually patches for a some minor change and this is more explicit than modifying the whole mysql.spec file.
+I should probably provide a mechanism for patching the `mysql.spec` file rather than replacing it completely as usually patches for a some minor change and this is more explicit than modifying the whole `mysql.spec` file.
 This would also make it much easier to apply the same patch unmodified to different versions.
 This change has not been done yet but may be added later.